Technosexual: History

 The term "technosexuality" had been in use since the 70s, originally referring to a sexual attraction toward machines, robots, and androids, being synonymous with ASFR or "other sexual devices not really occurring in real life".

 The first usage of the term as a concept distinct from ASFR was coined by US physicist and mathematician Ricky Montalvo in 2003, as a portmanteau of "technophile" and "metrosexual".
-He launched the website "Technosexual.org" the same year, where he provided the following description of a technosexual man:
+He provided the following description of a technosexual man: